-At a given time, the impact of a cloud on the surface irradiance is estimated from the difference between the net irradiance, in cloudy ($F{Net,cld}$) and cloud-free (FCF{Net}) conditions to provide the so-called "cloud radiative forcing" ΔF{Net} (e.g., Stapf et al., 2020):
+At a given time, the impact of a cloud on the surface irradiance is estimated from the difference between the net irradiance, in cloudy ( $F{\text{Net,cld}}$ ) and cloud-free (FCFNet) conditions, to provide the so-called "cloud radiative forcing", $\Delta F{\text{Net}}$ (e.g., Stapf et al., 2020):

-$$\Delta F{Net} = F{Net,cld} - FCF{Net} \tag{2}$$
+$$\Delta F{\rm Net} = F{\rm Net, cld} - \rm FCF{\rm Net}.$$ (2)

-A similar equation can be written for each of the four irradiances that appear in the right-hand side of equation (1).
-The aim of the present study is double.
-Using observations performed at Concordia, we intend to quantify the link between 1) temperature in the SLWCs and LWP and 2) SLWC radiative forcing and LWP.
+A similar equation can be written for each of the four irradiances that appear in the right-hand side of Eq.
+(1).
+The aim of the present study is twofold.
+Using observations performed at Concordia, we intend to quantify the link between (1) temperature in the SLWCs and LWP and (2) SLWC radiative forcing and LWP.

 The article is structured as follows.
 Section 2 presents the instruments during the period of study.
-In section 3, we detail the methodology employed to detect the SLWCs and calculate their cloud radiative forcing, and we present the statistical method to emphasize the relationship between in-cloud temperature and LWP on the one hand, and cloud radiative forcing and LWP on the other hand.
-The results are highlighted in section 4 and discussed in section 5, before concluding in section 6.
+In Sect.
+3, we detail the methodology employed to detect the SLWCs and calculate their cloud radiative forcing, and we present the statistical method to emphasize the relationship between in-cloud temperature and LWP on the one hand and cloud radiative forcing and LWP on the other hand.
+The results are highlighted in Sect.
+4 and discussed in Sect.
+5, before concluding in Sect.
+6.

-2. Instruments
+2 Instruments

+We have used the observations from four instruments held at the Dome C station, namely the lidar instrument to classify the cloud as SLWC, the HAMSTRAD microwave radiometer to obtain LWP and vertical profile of temperature, the AWS to obtain screen-level air temperature, and the BSRN to measure the surface irradiances $(F{LW}^{Down}, F{LW}^{Up}, F{SW}^{Down}, \text{ and } F{SW}^{Up})$ to obtain $F{Net}$ .

+2.1 Lidar

-- We have used the observations from 4 instruments held at the Dome C station, namely the LIDAR instrument to classify the cloud as SLWC, the HAMSTRAD microwave radiometer to obtain LWP and vertical profile of temperature, the AWS to obtain screen-level air temperature and the BSRN network to measure the surface irradiances (F{LW}^{Down} , F{LW}^{Up} , F{SW}^{Down} , and F{SW}^{Up}) to obtain F{Net} . - 127 2.1.
-LIDAR - The tropospheric depolarization LIDAR (532 nm) has been operating at Dome C since 2008 (see http://lidarmax.altervista.org/englidar/ Antarctic%20LIDAR.php).
-The LIDAR provides 5-min tropospheric profiles of clouds characteristics continuously, from 20 to 7000 m above ground level (agl), with a resolution of 7.5 m.
-For the present study, the most relevant parameter is the LIDAR depolarization ratio (Mishchenko et al., 2000) that is a robust indicator of non-spherical shape for randomly oriented cloud particles.
-A depolarization ratio below 10% is characteristic of SLWC, while higher values are produced by ice particles.
-The possible ambiguity between SLW droplets and oriented ice plates is avoided at Dome C by operating the LIDAR 4° off-zenith (Hogan and Illingworth, 2003).
+The tropospheric depolarization lidar (532 nm) has been operating at Dome C since 2008 (see http://lidarmax.altervista. org/lidar/home.php, last access: 12 January 2024).
+The lidar provides 5 min tropospheric profiles of clouds characteristics continuously, from 20 to 7000 m above ground level (m a.g.l.), with a resolution of 7.5 m.
+For the present study, the most relevant parameter is the lidar depolarization ratio (Mishchenko et al., 2000) that is a robust indicator of non-spherical shape for randomly oriented cloud particles.
+A depolarization ratio below 10 % is characteristic of SLWC, while higher values are produced by ice particles.
+The possible ambiguity between SLW droplets and oriented ice plates is avoided at Dome C by operating the lidar 4° off-zenith (Hogan and Illingworth, 2003).

-2.2.
-HAMSTRAD
+2.2 HAMSTRAD